Officers, Board Members, and Liaisons

 Gail Magee | Secretary

-Gail Magee joined the HCF Board as Secretary in 2016 and serves on the Finance and Administration Committee.
+Gail Magee joined the HCF Board as Secretary in 2016.
 She served four years in the Air Force, received her B.S. from The College of New Jersey in Education and retired from the US Department of Agriculture Mid-Atlantic Regional office working with the Child and Adult Nutrition Programs.
 As a survivor and thriver she continues to utilize the wonderful resources of HCF practitioners and social events while striving for a better spiritual and physical realization.

 Mary Conaway | HCF Administrator

 Mary Conaway began working with the HCF in the summer of 2016.
 Mary has been working at Holy Redeemer Health System for over 10 years and has strong administration skills.
 She joined officially as the HCF Administrator in the fall of 2016.
 Mary has jumped right into her new job and is looking forward to learning more about the foundation and what it does for the patients and family members.
 Mary was born and raised in Northeast Philadelphia where she currently resides with her family.

 Lauren LoVerde joined the HCF Board as Vice President in 2012 and became the Practitioner Liaison in 2014.
 She grew up in the Lehigh Valley, and studied to be a physician in a combination program with Lehigh University and Medical College of Pennsylvania.
 In 1997, she was diagnosed with brain cancer in the last week of her pregnancy.
 Thankfully, she delivered her wonderful daughter, Francesca, and went on to treat her cancer with her daughter as her shining light of inspiration.
 Working with HCF, she tries to help other cancer survivors to see that the world is much bigger than their diagnosis.